 After choosing these options, you should see the following box.

 Enter the default size of your ad in the first row and use the second row to add additional rules.
-Check the hidden option if you want to hide the ads on the current width.

-Hide the ad on mobile devices
+Hide the AdSense ad on mobile devices

 This setup hides the ad on small screens below 500px but displays a Full Banner (468×60) on medium-size screens and a Leaderboard (728×90) on large screens.

-Hide the ad on desktop devices
+Hide the AdSense ad on desktop devices

 This setup displays a Mobile Banner (320×50) on small devices and a Full Banner (468×60) on medium devices but hides the ad on devices larger than 768 pixels.